Slanted and Enchanted

 Slanted and Enchanted is the debut studio album by American indie rock band Pavement, released on April 20, 1992, by Matador Records.
 It is the only Pavement album to feature drummer Gary Young.

-The title Slanted and Enchanted is taken from the title of a cartoon made by Silver Jews frontman David Berman.
+The title Slanted and Enchanted is taken from the title of a cartoon made by the band’s friend David Berman.
 Its cover art was created by appropriating that of an existing album, Ferrante & Teicher's Keyboard Kapers.

 The album received critical acclaim and is seen as a landmark for indie rock, with Rolling Stone ranking it 199th on its 2020 edition of "The 500 Greatest Albums of All Time".
 As of 2007, the album had sold 150,000 copies.
 In 2022, Alex Ross Perry adapted the album into a rock opera titled Slanted!
 Enchanted!

 Background and recording

 Slanted and Enchanted was recorded at the home recording studio of Pavement drummer Gary Young on what was described as a "tight budget" over a span of ten days.
 The process was said to have been "relaxed."

 Stephen Malkmus recorded playing a Fender Stratocaster, and Scott Kannberg recorded with a Fender Mustang and a Gibson SG.
 Kannberg played through a Fender Silverface Twin Reverb amplifier, and Malkmus played through a small boutique Epiphone amplifier that was borrowed from the father of one of his friends.
 They used ProCo TurboRat and Boss DS-1 distortion pedals.

 Slanted and Enchanted was distributed to critics as early as 1991, months before its official release; the original distribution did not feature the entire band, as several members joined during its production.
 The recording sessions were split between South Makepeace Studios in Brooklyn, New York (recorded December 24, 1990) and Louder Than You Think Studios in Stockton, California (recorded January 13–20, 1991).